FAForever/wiki-pages/Development/Mapping/Gaea/Terrain-Masks.md

 A very common issue is a mismatch between the resolution of your mask and the resolution the map requires you to provide.
 This may be caused by [1] and should be debugged by creating a mask in the FAF editor, exporting the mask, and verifying the resolution in an image editor.

 ## Remaining questions
 If you are left with questions or need help, your best bet is to check with people in the FAF discord Mapping-General channel.
-Alternatively, you may send me a PM on discord, or leave a message on this forum.
+Alternatively, you may send me (IndexLibrorum, or Prohibitorum) a PM on discord, or leave a message on the forum.

 ## Footnotes